SEIR-7-06/installfest/ruby-on-rails-stack.md

 If you've already experimented with Ruby and/or Rails before, verify that your versions are correct for this upcoming class.

 1. In your Terminal, run `ruby --version`.
-The output will include the version number of Ruby you have installed. **Verify you are running version 2.0+ of Ruby**.
+The output will include the version number of Ruby you have installed. **Verify you are running version 2.0+ of Ruby and that it does not say `universal.x86-64`**.
 2. In your Terminal, run `rails --version`. **Verify you are running version 4 of Rails**.
+3. In your Terminal, run `rvm list`.  **Verify you have version 1.26.x or greater.**

-If you are using an earlier version of Ruby or Rails, continue with the instructions to get your environment set up.
+If you are using an earlier version of RVM, Ruby or Rails, continue with the instructions to get your environment set up.
 Run these version commands in the Terminal again after you're done to ensure everything is working properly.

 ## RVM and Ruby